rubensauchelli/platform-template/documentation/user-guide.md

    - Uploading File
    - Processing Data
    - Generating Output
-3. The processing time will vary depending on the file size and complexity, typically taking 10-30 seconds.
+3. The processing time will vary depending on the file size and complexity.
 4. During processing, you cannot upload additional files or make other changes.

 ### Step 3: Reviewing and Downloading Results